RJM8989/WDA-project-one/README.md

 ### Local VS Deployment

-< Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages.
+As far as I’m aware, there are no differences between the local version and the live deployment.

 ## Credits